 George Mulhern — CEO & Chairman of the Board

-George brings proven leadership and twenty-five years of Business-to-Business technology expertise to Cradlepoint.
-During his twenty-year career at Hewlett Packard, George had responsibility for hardware, software and services businesses that ranged in size from several million dollars to multi-billions of dollars of annual revenue.
-He successfully led businesses with sites located in the U.S., Europe and Asia and developed and implemented growth strategies both organically and through acquisition for the SMB and Enterprise markets.
+George brings proven leadership and 25 years of business-to-business technology expertise to Cradlepoint.
+During his 20-year career at Hewlett Packard, George had responsibility for hardware, software, and services businesses that ranged in size from several million dollars to multi-billions of dollars of annual revenue.
+He successfully led businesses with sites located in the U.S., Europe, and Asia, andhe developed and implemented growth strategies both organically and through acquisition for the SMB and enterprise markets.
 Mulhern’s last position with HP was as Senior Vice President, leading the LaserJet Global Business Unit.
 More recently, Mulhern was a general partner with Highway 12 Ventures, a Boise-based venture capital fund that served as a catalyst for entrepreneurs and startups to help drive economic growth in the Northwest region.
-George holds both a BS, and MBA, Business Administration from San Jose University.
+George holds a bachelor's degree and MBA, Business Administration, from San Jose University.

-Todd Krautkremer - SVP of Strategy & Corporate Development
+Lindsay Notwell — SVP of 5G Strategy & Global Carrier Operations

-Don comes to Cradlepoint with more than 20 years of extensive experience in executing strategic marketing, business management and operational efficiency to grow companies to the highest level.
-Don has consistently lead companies from start-up positions in emerging markets to market leaders in global competitive markets while consistently increasing revenue growth.
-Don’s expertise expands across an organization providing experience in building the teams and operational structure needed for companies to scale effectively through rapid growth.
-Don served as Chief Operating Officer at Relkuse Motor Sports, and is the former Vice President of Worldwide Marketing at Extended Systems.
-Don holds a BS in Electrical Engineering from University of Idaho.
+Don comes to Cradlepoint with more than 20 years of extensive experience in executing strategic marketing, business management, and operational efficiency to grow companies to the highest level.
+Don has consistently led companies from start-up positions in emerging markets to market leaders in global competitive markets while consistently increasing revenue growth.
+Don’s expertise expands across an organization, providing experience in building the teams and operational structure needed for companies to scale effectively through rapid growth.
+Don served as Chief Operating Officer at Relkuse Motor Sports and is the former Vice President of Worldwide Marketing at Extended Systems.
+Don holds a bachelor's degree in Electrical Engineering from University of Idaho.

 George Mulhern — Chairman of the Board